 We are strongly committed to the principle of gender equity.
-Key is the nation’s only top 20 bank with a female chief executive officer, has several prominent female executives on its executive leadership team, and has strong gender diversity on its board of directors.
+Key has several prominent female executives on its executive leadership team, and has strong gender diversity on its board of directors.
 KeyBank’s commitment to gender equity extends to gender pay equity, and we support this commitment by maintaining a formal pay structure, making pay decisions based on objective job-related criteria, and rigorously analyzing pay decisions that are made.
 In addition, KeyBank is actively involved in a number of coalitions that support women in the workplace and advocate for gender equity, including Paradigm for Parity, the 30% Club, Catalyst, and CEO Action for Diversity & Inclusion.

 Creating a Diverse and Inclusive Organization

 For organizations seeking to develop a diverse and inclusive environment, it’s important to remember that there’s no one-size-fits-all process or solution.
 Each company is unique, with its own culture and set of values, and the approach taken has to reflect the organization’s particular environment.
 That said, there are some best practices that can help guide a company in its efforts.

 First and foremost, the organization’s leadership must set a broad strategy as it relates to diversity and inclusion.
 This provides an essential sense of purpose and direction, and it also reflects the commitment and ownership of executive management.
 And, the engagement of leaders must be ongoing and visible.